-The Legend Of The Pasig River
+The Legend of Philippine's Pasig River

-A long time ago, there was once a couple who resides on the eastern part of the river.
+A long time ago, there was once a couple who resides in the eastern part of the river.
 The couple lives in a farm and with their only child that they named Pacifica.
-The child was different from their neighbors kids in a way that she was quite and would barely talk.
+The child was different from their neighboring kids in a way that she was quite and would barely talk.
 It is very rare for the neighbors to hear her talk.
 The people gave her a nickname, they called her Paz.

 Finally, little Paz is old enough to start school, but it would take a long walk to reach the school and there's not much transportation in the area on where they live.
 And so Paz, didn't attended school.
 But instead, her mother became her teacher.
 She was taught on how to read and write and Pacifica loves to read, she just loves learning new things.
 She makes her parents proud.
 And because of her love of reading, her dad would always bring home books for her to read.

 After her lessons and hours of book reading, and after helping her mother with the house chores, Paz would walk alone by the shore and plays all by herself.